xxibcill/rescript-react-example/counter-usereducer/README.md

-# ReScript React HEllo World Example
+# Counter using useReducer Example

 using official ReScript starter template. using webpack webpack-dev-server